armaanchowfin/Thought2Speech/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This installation pathway enables you to work with both the Builder and Coder views concurrently.
 Creates a Pyschopy environment with &nbsp;&nbsp;&nbsp;&nbsp;Python 3.8.10.

-&nbsp;&nbsp;&nbsp;&nbsp;[Stimulus file](https://github.com/armaanchowfin/Thought2Speech/blob/main/Experiment%20Protocol%20-%20Pyschopy/stimuli_psycho.py) can be run in the native PsychoPy® IDE **or** in a local IDE after choosing the appropriate environment.

 ###### Anaconda and Miniconda
 &nbsp;&nbsp;&nbsp;&nbsp;Intended for more technical users.
 This installation pathway invloves an [environment file](https://github.com/armaanchowfin/Thought2Speech/blob/main/Experiment%20Protocol%20-%20Pyschopy/psychopy-env.yml) that can be used to install PsychoPy® and its &nbsp;&nbsp;&nbsp;&nbsp;dependencies.